jenniferbi/aida-test/README.md

 # Set up AIDA and perform some tests

 #### Details of AWS instance:
-- instance: m4.xlarge
+- instance: m4.xlarge (or anything else with >12GB RAM.
+GPU not needed)
-- OS image: Ubuntu 16.04
+- OS image: Ubuntu 16.04 (or any other)
-- username: ubuntu
+- username: ubuntu (if Ubuntu OS)

 #### Setting up AIDA
 Follow instructions in [AIDA README](https://github.com/yago-naga/aida) in sections _Setting up the Entity Repository_ and _Setting up AIDA_.
-Java 8 and Maven are the only pre-reqs, you may want to install them before setting AIDA up.
+PSQL v9.2, Java 8 and Maven are the only pre-reqs, you may want to install them before setting AIDA up.

 ###### PSQL database v9.2
 ```